raupy/ctan-http-checker/README.md

 # ctan_checker_http

-The program for checking the mirrors is in the latexDiffCrawler package.
+Start the jar file in the project directory with two arguments:

-Change the directories in the Constants.java file:
+- the first is the path where you want to save the master and mirror directories
-- REPO_DIR is the path where you want to save the master and mirror directories
+- the second is the path to the project's src directory

-- ROOT_DIR is the path to the project's src directory
+Example:

-Now just start the Main.
+java -jar jarfile.jar C:\Users\Lilli\eclipse-workspace\LaTexCrawler\repo C:\Users\Lilli\git\ctan_checker_http\src